Mad-Hatter-MGMT/mad-hatter/docs/DEVELOPER.md

 * [GNU Make](https://www.gnu.org/software/make/) is a tool used to streamline local application start-up.

+* [Grafana Loki](https://grafana.com/oss/loki/) is a log aggregation system designed to store and query logs from all your applications and infrastructure.

 ## Setup Discord developer application

 ### Create personal developer bot